Survivor Series (2017): Storylines

-Team Raw's women's team began to take shape also on the October 23 episode of Raw.
+The women's Survivor Series team for Team Raw began to take shape also on the October 23 episode of Raw.
 A triple threat match between Alicia Fox, Bayley, and Sasha Banks was scheduled to determine the captain for Team Raw, which was won by Fox.
 The following week, Fox was originally scheduled to face Bayley, but as Team Raw's captain, she instead had Nia Jax face Bayley, which Jax won.
 After the match, Fox chose Jax as her first pick for Team Raw.
 Fox then added Asuka to the team after the latter defeated enhancement talent Stacy Coates.
 Later, she added Banks to the team after Banks and Bayley defeated Fox and Jax in a tag team match.
 Bayley won the final spot on Team Raw by defeating Dana Brooke and Mickie James in a triple threat match on the November 13 episode of Raw.
-On the October 24 episode of SmackDown, Becky Lynch, Carmella, Charlotte Flair, Naomi, and Tamina were named as the five members of Team SmackDown's women's team; Becky Lynch became captain by defeating the other four in a fatal five-way match.
+On the October 24 episode of SmackDown, Becky Lynch, Carmella, Charlotte Flair, Naomi, and Tamina were named as the five members of Team SmackDown; Becky Lynch became captain by defeating the other four in a fatal five-way match.
 The following week, Becky said that Team SmackDown needed to be ready if Raw were to invade them.
 Then-SmackDown Women's Champion Natalya interrupted and said it was unfortunate that she was not the captain, but would defeat Raw Women's Champion Alexa Bliss.
 She also said that Lynch needed to find who the weak link was on their team.
 Flair was then removed from the team after winning the SmackDown Women's Championship, and she was replaced by former champion Natalya.

 On the November 6 episode of Raw, during Dean Ambrose and Seth Rollins' Raw Tag Team Championship defense against Cesaro and Sheamus, SmackDown's The New Day (Big E, Kofi Kingston, and Xavier Woods) appeared in the crowd to make Raw believe that SmackDown were invading them again.
 General Manager Kurt Angle signaled for the Raw locker to go after The New Day.
 During the distraction, Sheamus pinned Rollins to win the Raw Tag Team Championship for him and Cesaro.
 Roman Reigns, who had been out with an illness, returned the following week and The Shield challenged The New Day to a six-man tag team match at Survivor Series, which was made official.
 The following night on SmackDown, The Shield invaded SmackDown during New Day's tag team match against Kevin Owens and Sami Zayn.
 Owens and Zayn bailed while The Shield attacked The New Day.